Titusz1928/unity2DgameFramework/README.md

 # 🎮 SceneManager

 The `SceneManager` lets you load scenes by name and exit the game.
+Every new scene that you create should have a canvas which needs a WindowRoot and a MessageContainer gameobject.

 ### ✔ Load a Scene
 ```csharp